 The first convergence was held in partnership with The Ecodrama Playwrights Festival and Symposium and took place on the University of Oregon campus in Eugene, Oregon May 21 – 31, 2009.
 We organized a series of focused think tanks, panels and presentations within the context of the greater symposium.

-We are pleased to announce a new initiative: CSPA Supports, a series of micro-grants available to artists creating work that reflects sustainability (environmental, economic, or cultural).
+CSPA Supports is a series of micro-grants available to artists creating work that reflects sustainability (environmental, economic, or cultural).
 The first grant will be awarded early in 2011, with awards ranging between $200 and $2,000.
 To qualify, the artist must show a history of practicing as a professional artist, and must be a member of the CSPA.